-The control registers of the WM8352 are reset when it goes into the OFF state.
-The REG_RESET_HIB_MODE control bit provides an option to also reset the internal registers when exiting the HIBERNATE state.
+The control registers of the WM8350 are reset when it goes into the OFF state.
+Under default conditions, the control registers are also reset when exiting the HIBERNATE state; this behaviour is selectable using the REG_RESET_HIB_MODE control bit.

 In Development mode, the register reset in OFF can be disabled using the RECONFIG_AT_ON register field.
 See Section 14.4 for a definition of this field.